lemurss/sdm-meter/README.md

 # sdm-meter

+##Correction for the ESPHome SDM power energy meter library

-Correct .cpp file for 3phases energy metters as SDM630 and etc.
+In thet repositori present correct .cpp file for 3phases energy meters as SDM630 and etc.